akankshach29/higher-order-component/README.md

 ## Higher Order Component:
 This is a project implementing HOC.
+It also includes passing props and parameters to HOC.

 This project was bootstrapped with Create React App
 In the project directory, you can run: